First Philippine Republic: Provincial and local government

 Municipal and provincial governments under the Republic had quickly reorganized upon Aguinaldo's decrees of June 18 and 20, 1898.
-Article 82 of the Malolos Constitution covered the organization and attributes of provincial and popular assemblies, and specified the principles governing local laws.
+Article 82 of the Malolos Constitution specified the principles governing local laws and governance, prescribing the maximum amount of decentralization and limiting the opportunity for intervention in subnational affairs by the central government.

 Overseas territories

-The government claimed jurisdiction over the overseas territory of Palaos (Modern day Palau) and the Sulu archipelago.
+The government claimed jurisdiction over the overseas territory of Palaos (Modern day Palau) and the Sulu Archipelago.
 Both areas are represented in the Congress by representatives appointed by President Emilio Aguinaldo.
 Aguinaldo sent a letter to the Sultan of Sulu requesting that the islands be part of the First Philippine Republic, but the letter was ignored.

 Judiciary

 The postage stamps of the First Philippine Republic.

-Provisional Law on the Judiciary was issued on March 7, 1899, in accordance to the provisions of the 1899 Malolos Constitution providing that the Chief Justice shall be chosen by the National Assembly with the concurrence of the president and secretaries of the government.
-Aguinaldo appointed Apolinario Mabini to be the Chief Justice of the Supreme Court of the Philippines on August 23, 1899; however, the appointment did not materialize because of the Philippine–American War.
+The Provisional Law on the Judiciary was issued on March 7, 1899, in accordance to the provisions of the 1899 Malolos Constitution providing that the Chief Justice shall be chosen by the National Assembly with the concurrence of the president and secretaries of the government.
+The Chief Justice simultaneously served as a vice-President of the Republic, who would become head of state in an acting capacity until the Assembly voted for a new President.
+Aguinaldo nominated Apolinario Mabini to be the Chief Justice of the Supreme Court of the Philippines on August 23, 1899, but this nomination was rejected by an Assembly hostile to Mabini; the seat was instead given to Gracio Gonzaga.